 The club has nearly twenty members, of whom as many as a dozen go to each conference.
 Each Thursday, we conduct one full-length practice debate, and our officers work with our debate coach to provide constructive feedback to help students improve their argument formation and public speaking.

 Amnesty raises awareness of issues and causes relted to human rights and social justice.
 Members meet to discuss these issues and organize activities to advocate for them such as letter-writing, bake sales and other fundraisers, making posters to raise awareness of human rights issues, and contacting members of Congress to protest violations of human rights.

 The Commonwealth Chronicle, our school newspaper, is produced entirely by student writers, editors, photographers, and artists.
 Articles range from school news and faculty profiles to social and cultural trends and politics.
 It appears several times a year.

 Advisor: Melissa Glenn Haber

 Commonwealth's annual yearbook is put together by a small but dedicated staff headed by an editor, a senior who, most often, was the previous year's assistant editor.
-Active fundraising is geared to making the yearbook as inexpensive for students as possible, $10 per copy or less.

 Commonwealth's yearbook differs from larger schools' in several ways.
 Each senior has a full page, and creativity is encouraged.
 Since every student receives a yearbook, marketing is kept to a minimum, though advertising is welcomed.
 Finally, the book itself preserves the fun, offbeat feel of the School itself, rather than hewing to a predetermined format.